davidshq/fanwor/readme.txt

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the
- Free Software Foundation, Inc.,
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
- 59 Temple Place, Suite 330, Boston,
- MA  02111-1307  USA

   1) What's this?